Bass River State Forest

-Bass River State Forest is a 23563 acre state park in Ocean County, New Jersey, United States.
+Bass River State Forest is a state park spanning over 30,000 acres in Burlington and Ocean Counties, New Jersey, United States.
 The park, named for the Bass River which crosses through it, shelters a portion of the environmentally sensitive Pine Barrens but also provides a variety of recreational resources to visitors.
 The park is operated and maintained by the New Jersey Division of Parks and Forestry.

 History

 The first of New Jersey's state forests, Bass River State Forest was acquired by the New Jersey Legislature in 1905 for public recreation, water conservation, and wildlife and timber management.
 The lands were once occupied by the Absegami, a branch of the Lenape tribe of Native Americans in the United States.

 Lake Absegami

 The 67 acre Lake Absegami, created in the 1930s, provides swimming, boating and canoeing.

 Absegami Natural Area

 A trail through the 128 acre Absegami Natural Area provides access to a pine/oak woods and a small Atlantic white cedar bog, also containing red maples and magnolias.
 The Absegami self-guided trail is 0.5 mile in length.